Influencer: Self-branding

 Self-branding, also known as personal branding, describes the development of a public image for commercial gain or social or cultural capital.
 The rise of social media has been exploited by individuals seeking personal fame and product sales.
 Platforms such as Instagram, Twitch, Snapchat, VSCO, YouTube, and TikTok, are the most common social media outlets on which online influencers attempt to build a following.
-Fame can be attained through different avenues and media forms, including art, humor, modeling, and podcasts.
+Fame can be attained through different avenues and media forms, including art, humor, modeling, books and podcasts.
 Marketing experts have concluded that anyone can build websites easily without any technical knowledge or complex coding languages.
 They can upload text, pictures, and videos instantly from personal computers or phones.
-With technological barriers diminishing, the web has become the ideal platform for personal branding.
+With technological barriers diminishing, the web has become a platform for personal branding.

+Types of influencers

+Market research techniques can be used to identify influencers, using predefined criteria to determine the extent and type of influence.
+"Activists" get involved with organizations, for example, their communities, political movements, and charities.
+Especially in the West, social media allows marginalized influencers to promote legal changes through their creations.
+In countries where there is less legal representation for marginalized communities, influencers that are a part of these communities are more likely to use their platform to work through and survive discrimination.
+"Connected influencers" have large social networks.
+"Authoritative influencers" are trusted by others.
+"Active minds" have a diverse range of interests.
+"Trendsetters" are the early adopters (or leavers) of markets.
+According to Malcolm Gladwell, "The success of any kind of social epidemic is heavily dependent on the involvement of people with a particular and rare set of social gifts".
+He has identified types of influencers who are responsible for the "generation, communication, and adoption" of messages; connectors network with a variety of people, have a wide reach, and are essential to word-of-mouth communication; mavens use information, share it with others, and are insightful about trends.